 Is there anything else you recommend for my website?

-If all you’ve spoken about regarding your website is a domain and a hosting plan, the answer to this question should almost never be no. The only exception to that involves WYSIWIG platforms, but there are also far better options out there, which any web company offering WYSIWIG alternatives should be jumping at the chance to tell you about.
+If all you’ve spoken about regarding your website is a domain and a hosting plan, the answer to this question should almost never be no. The only exception to that involves WYSIWYG platforms, but there are also far better options out there, which any web company offering WYSIWYG alternatives should be jumping at the chance to tell you about.

 The single biggest thing people choose to cheap out on or skip is website security.
 SSL certificates, malware scanners, and firewalls are treated as optional by business owners and web companies alike, despite them being the bastions you need in order to protect customer and website data.